jobs-git/nvcc4jupyter/README.md

 # This line just to bypass an exeption and can contain any text
 ```

+### Credit
+This repo is forked from https://github.com/andreinechaev/nvcc4jupyter

-### patched
+### Patched
-This plug-in was patched in order to work with COSC 407 assignments, specifically A6 and A7
+The plugin in this repo was patched in order to work with COSC 407 assignments, specifically A6 and A7